SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture8_B+Tree_indexes.md

 8. What is `Clustered Index`

-   A clustered index is a special kind of index that reorders the way that records are phycially stored on the disk.
+   A clustered index is a special kind of index that reorders the way that records are physically stored on the disk.
 And ONLY one clustered index can exist for a table.

-9. Sequential iterting over entries using a non-clustering index can be inefficient
+9. Sequential iterating over entries using a non-clustering index can be inefficient

    ![diagram](https://github.com/SteveLauC/pic/blob/main/Screenshot%20from%202023-06-25%2011-42-33.png)